-Marika is Head of ECMI Conflict and Security Cluster, which she joined in late 2019.
-She holds MSc in Biology from University of Novi Sad; MSc in Anthropology and Development from University College London and received her Doctorate in Development Studies (Conflict and Violence) in 2016 from Institute of Development Studies, University of Sussex.
+Marika is Head of ECMI Conflict and Security Cluster.
+She holds MSc in Biology from University of Novi Sad; MSc in Anthropology and Development from University College London and received her Doctorate in Development Studies (Conflict and Violence) in 2016 from Institute of Development Studies, University of Sussex, UK.

 Djolai, M. (forthcoming).
 Introduction 'Minorities, European Security and Securitisation of Group Relations: Approaching Security from a Minor Perspective', JEMIE Vol. 01/21

 Djolai, M. (forthcoming).
 'Interfaith dialogue in post-war Bosnia and Herzegovina: Community and Spaces of Interactions' in Haddad, L. at al., Materialities, sites and practices of Interfaith Dialogue in Europe, Routledge